spdk/spdk/doc/rpm.md

 - RPM_RELEASE   - Target release version of the RPM packages.
 Default: 1
 - REQUIREMENTS  - Extra set of RPM dependencies if deemed as needed
 - SPDK_VERSION  - SPDK version.
 Default: currently checked out tag
+- GEN_SPEC      - Orders rpm.sh to only generate a valid .spec and print
+                it on stdout.
+The content of the .spec is determined based mainly on the ./configure cmdline passed to rpm.sh.
+- USE_DEFAULT_DIRS - Normally, rpm.sh will order rpmbuild to build under
+                   customizable set of directories.
+Since this may be not desired, especially when used together with GEN_SPEC, this option will preserve the default set of directories.

 ~~~{.sh}
 # DEPS=no MAKEFLAGS="-d -j1" rpmbuild/rpm.sh --with-shared